 Visitor's Center: 112 East 11th Street

 This architecturally stunning building opened in 1888 to much pomp and circumstance and remains one of the great symbols of Texas history and politics.
-It is also a major Austin attraction and major tourist spot.
+It is also a major Austin attraction and tourist spot.
 It is a favorite part of the Austin skyline, and there are actually building restrictions to keep it easily viewable from all parts of town.
 Come in for a free tour and you just might catch a few politicians roaming the halls.

 1010 Colorado Street

 Built in 1856, this beautiful home is the most historic house in Texas and is the oldest executive home west of the Mississippi River.
 The residence was once occupied by Sam Houston, who was one of the heroes of the Texas revolution.
 The home fell victim to arson in June 2008 and was closed for restoration until the spring of 2013.
 You can visit the Texas Governor's Mansion for free guided tours on Tuesdays, Wednesdays and Thursdays.

 Located in the heart of downtown, the colorful Austin Children's Museum is a fun place for kids.
 The museum teaches important lessons through play and has regular storytelling time, science demonstrations, workshops, and camps for little ones.
 If you need to keep the kids entertained for a few hours, this is the place to be!